microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

 This is required to avoid prompts for magic codes, otherwise required to protect against man-in-the-middle attacks.
 Exchanging a Direct Line secret for a Token and providing a Trusted Origin enables removal of the magic code step.

-> Your VA Bot will need to be deployed and have a Direct Line channel configured within the Azure portal
+> Your VA Bot will need to be deployed and have a Direct Line channel configured within the Azure Portal.

 ```
   "ClientDirectLineSecret": "YOUR_DIRECTLINE_SECRET",